 In the cryptic reading words can have their usual meaning (perhaps with a sense different from the one in the surface reading), they can denote the letters that spell the word or they can denote an operation which the solver needs to do to form the correct answer (anagramming, inserting letters, reversing the letter order etc.)

-Giving the above clue to my software would rapidly produce the following correct answer, interpretation and natural language explanation of the clue:
+Giving the above clue to Crossword Genius would rapidly produce the following correct answer, interpretation and natural language explanation of the clue:

 The answer is almost certainly amoral.